iulianraduat/react-select-material-ui/README.md

 ### 6.6.1

 - Fixed the use of an empty string as initial value, value which matches a value defined in an option

+### 6.6.2

+- Fixed the broken index.js produced by typescript 3.9.5 because of the "export \*"